Surviving Perimenopause Hell

 One is pro-growth (make the place for baby to grow) and the other is anti-inflammatory (protect baby from the immune system).

-That's why they turn off and one when doing during the cycle.
+That's why they turn off and on during the cycle.

 There's a reason women are hit disproportionately with autoimmune diseases (almost a "female" disease).